Mark Rothko: Late period

-Soon, the "multiforms" developed into the signature style; by early 1949 Rothko exhibited these new works at the Betty Parsons Gallery.
+The discovery of his definitive form came at a period of great distress to the artist, as his mother Kate had died in October 1948.
+As the "multiforms" developed into what was to become his signature style, by early 1949 Rothko exhibited these new works at the Betty Parsons Gallery.
 For critic Harold Rosenberg, the paintings were nothing short of a revelation.
 After painting his first "multiform", Rothko had secluded himself in his home in East Hampton on Long Island.
 He invited only a select few, including Rosenberg, to view the new paintings.
-The discovery of his definitive form came at a period of great distress to the artist; his mother Kate had died in October 1948.

 Rothko happened upon the use of symmetrical rectangular blocks of two to three opposing or contrasting, yet complementary, colors, in which, for example, "the rectangles sometimes seem barely to coalesce out of the ground, concentrations of its substance.
 The green bar in Magenta, Black, Green on Orange, on the other hand, appears to vibrate against the orange around it, creating an optical flicker."

-Additionally, for the next seven years, Rothko painted in oil only for large canvases with vertical formats.
+For the next seven years, Rothko painted in oil only for large canvases with vertical formats.
 Very large-scale designs were used in order to overwhelm the viewer, or, in Rothko's words, to make the viewer feel "enveloped within" the painting.
 For some critics, the large size was an attempt to make up for a lack of substance.
 In retaliation, Rothko stated: